ow-mods/owml/Readme.md

 2. Patches the game to make it call the mod loader.
 3. Starts the game which calls the mod loader.
 4. The mod loader does this for each mod:
-   1. Creates a new Unity game object containing the mod behaviour.
+   1. Creates a new Unity game object containing the mod.
-   2. Initializes the mod behaviour with a mod helper.
+   2. Initializes the mod with a mod helper.

 ## Sample mods